ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

    Click the `Configuration` option on the left side menu to see something similar to the screenshot below:

     * ##### Service Endpoint

       Select the `HTTPS` option for `Service Endpoint Type`.

       Paste the value you saved after setting up the GitHub webhook.
 The value should the a URL like:

       ```
       https://runtime-preview.adobe.io/github.com/<...>
       ```

-      > :bulb: Alexa will invoke this URL on each interaction with an end-user.
+      > Alexa will invoke this URL on each interaction with an end-user.

       <img src="./readmeAssets/amazon-alexa-setup-endpoint.png" height="250" >